-After completing the Basic Course and the Mentorship Program, practitioners can go on to become a Certified SOS Therapist.
-The SOS Certification Program is designed to provide current SOS therapists with additional training, mentorship and expertise in the implementation of the SOS Approach to Feeding.
+After completing the SOS Approach to Feeding Course and the Mentorship Program, practitioners can go on to become a Certified SOS Therapist.
+The SOS Certification Program is designed to provide current SOS therapists with additional training, mentorship, and expertise in the implementation of the SOS Approach to Feeding.

 This Program focuses on improving your practice through the use of lectures, case study presentations, written homework and observation of participant videotapes of clinical sessions.
 Participants are provided with mentorship that assists in improving their clinical reasoning and treatment skills with the children on their caseload.
 The SOS Certification Program takes place exclusively through online learning and discussion within a small-group format in the comfort of your own home.

 Participants will be asked to select a current Feeding Therapy Client to serve as an ongoing case study throughout the Certification course.
 They will receive individualized and group mentoring on Treatment Planning and treatment execution using the SOS Approach to Feeding techniques.
 Refer to the SOS Certification Program Learning Objectives for additional information.

 SOS Certification Program Benefits

 Opportunity to gain additional training and expertise in the use of the SOS Approach to Feeding program with the Participant’s clients.